The high-albedo, low polarization disk around HD 114082 harbouring a Jupiter-sized transiting planet: Introduction

 In Sects.~\ref{s_Observations} and \ref{s_data} we describe the acquisition of the SPHERE data and their reduction process.
 Section~\ref{s_Results} discusses disk morphology observed in the images of total and polarized intensities and presents the results of the disk modeling.
 Section~\ref{s_SPF_PF} addresses the scattering phase functions and the polarization fraction of scattered light.
 In Sect.~\ref{s_SED} we discuss scattering properties of dust particles by analysing the disk reflectance spectrum and comparing it to the spectrum of the HD\,117214 debris disk.
 HD\,117214 is another young F star in the LCC subgroup harbouring a bright debris disk \citep{Engler2020} with a fractional luminosity of $2.53\times 10^{-3}$ \citep{Jang-Condell2015} and a physical disk size which are close to those of the HD\,114082 disk.
 The optical properties of dust particles in both disks could therefore be similar.
 So far, HD\,117214 is the only F star from the same sky region which was observed under excellent observing conditions, making a comparison of disk reflectance spectra possible.

-Finally in Sect.~\ref{s_planets}, we report about the discovery of the transiting planet in the disk and present achieved contrast limits and companion candidates detected in the HD\,114082 images.
+Finally in Sect.~\ref{s_planets}, we report about the discovery of transiting planet in the disk and companion candidates detected in the \object{HD\,114082} images, and present the sensitivity limits on bound companions for a combination of direct imaging and radial velocity data with Gaia astrometry.
 Our results are summarized in Sect.~\ref{s_Summary}.